lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 ```
 This function is part of the [ERC725X] specification, with additional requirements as follows:

+- MUST allow the owner to call the function.

+- If the caller is not the owner, the function MUST call the [`lsp20VerifyCall(..)`](#) function on the [owner](#) as per the [LSP20-ReverseVerification](#) specification.

+  The function MUST be called **before the execution of the execute logic**, passing the caller, value sent to the function, and the data sent (function selector + arguments + extra calldata) as parameters.

+  The function should only continue executing if the `lsp20VerifyCall(..)` function returns bytes4 where the first bytes3 match the first bytes3 of the `lsp20VerifyCall(..)` selector, otherwise MUST revert.

+- If the `lsp20VerifyCall(..)` function is called and returns bytes4 where the first bytes3 match the first bytes3 of the lsp20VerifyCall selector, and the last byte is strictly `0x01`, the function MUST call the `lsp20VerifyCallResult(..)` function on the [owner](#owner) as per the [LSP20-ReverseVerification] specification.

+  The function MUST be called **after the execution of the execute logic**, passing the hash of the caller, value sent, and data sent concatenated, and the result of the `execute(..)` function represented by the result of the call or the address of the contract created as a second parameter.

+  The call will pass if the bytes4 returned by the `lsp20VerifyCallResult(..)` function equals the `lsp20VerifyCallResult(..)` function selector, otherwise MUST revert.

 - MUST emit a [`ValueReceived`] event before external calls or contract creation if the function receives native tokens.